Artisan-Lab/RULF/src/bootstrap/README.md

   # hand.
   x86_64-unknown-linux-gnu/

-    # The build artifacts for the `compiler-rt` library for the target this
+    # The build artifacts for the `compiler-rt` library for the target that
-    # folder is under.
-The exact layout here will likely depend on the platform,
+    # this folder is under.
+The exact layout here will likely depend on the
-    # and this is also built with CMake so the build system is also likely
+    # platform, and this is also built with CMake, so the build system is
-    # different.
+    # also likely different.
     compiler-rt/
       build/